sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 ## Basic input files

 We expect two basic input files, Raw.ped and Raw.map, for association analysis.
 Here Raw is the file name.
+PED (Plink Pedigree File) and MAP (Plink Map File) are file formats commonly used in genome-wide association studies (GWAS).
 These files can also be converted into binary format.
-Description of ped and map files is givne below:

 ### PED File

-The PED file is a white-space (space or tab) delimited file: the first six mandatory columns are given below.
+The PED file is a tab-delimited text file that contains information about individuals in a study, including their family relationships and genotype data.
+Each row in the PED file represents a single individual, and each column represents a different type of information, such as the individual’s family ID, individual ID, and genotype data.
+The first six columns in a PED file are required and include the following
+information:

 <table>
 <thead>